RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

 <img src="/./assets/img/urb_overview.png"  width="350"/>
 </p>

-#### It is better to be a good, socially aware CAV then selfish
+#### It is better to be a good, socially aware CAV, than selfish

-> Autonomous vehicles need social awareness to find optima in multi-agent reinforcement learning routing games as we show [here](https://arxiv.org/pdf/2510.11410)
+> Autonomous vehicles need social awareness in reward to find optima in multi-agent reinforcement learning routing games, as we show [here](https://arxiv.org/pdf/2510.11410)

 Previous work has shown that when multiple selfish Autonomous Vehicles (AVs) are introduced to future cities and start learning optimal routing strategies using Multi-Agent Reinforcement Learning (MARL), they may destabilize traffic systems, as they would require a significant amount of time to converge to the optimal solution, equivalent to years of real-world commuting.
 We demonstrate that moving beyond the selfish component in the reward significantly relieves this issue.
 If each AV, apart from minimizing its own travel time, aims to reduce its impact on the system, this will be beneficial not only for the system-wide performance but also for each individual player in this routing game.